salmanmkc/MakeCodeDemos/Minecraft/Flower Trail/Readme.md

  ![Place Blocks](/Assets/Minecraft/Flower%20Trail/Blocks%20Place.png)

  ## Step 4
  Change the *grass block* to be a Dandelion.
-It should look like below.</br>
+It should look like below.
+You can now walk around and then look behind you to see if you should have a trail of dandelions following you.
+If you walk backwards you should be able to see them appearing infront of you.</br>
  ![Code snippet 1](/Assets/Minecraft/Flower%20Trail/Code%20Snippet%201.png)